pijush1285/VariantCaller/README.md

 # Variant-calling-for-the-beginners

-**Variant Calling**
+**Variant Calling:**
 Variant calling is the mechanism through which variants from the sequence data are found.
+This process can be exicuted in to three steps.
+Those steps are given below.
 + Execute entire genome or exome sequences to create FASTQ files.
 + Align the sequences by generating BAM or CRAM files to a reference genome.
 + Identify and write to a VCF file where the aligned reads differ from the reference genome.